JayalalKJ/skin_microbiota/README.md

 If using this repository or workflow, please cite the mothur MiSeq SOP and indicate the date the SOP was accessed.

-## Open science statement

-This repository is made openly available in line with UiT – The Arctic University of Norway’s open science principles and PhD research requirements.
-UiT supports the principle of making research **“as open as possible, as closed as necessary”**, including open access to publications, research data, software, source code, and methodology.
-By sharing these scripts, the aim is to improve transparency, reproducibility, and re-use of the bioinformatics and statistical workflow used in this study.

-## Data management and open science

-This repository is made available in accordance with the Data Management Plan from my original PhD proposal/agreement at UiT – The Arctic University of Norway.
-The plan states that data, code, software, algorithms, and bioinformatics pipelines generated during the PhD project should be stored and shared in a reproducible manner after publication.

-The 16S rRNA gene amplicon sequences generated in this study are deposited in the European Nucleotide Archive, ENA, under:

-**BioProject accession:** PRJEB83870
-**Study accession:** ERP167439

-## Data availability

-The 16S rRNA gene V3–V4 amplicon sequences generated in this study have been deposited in the European Nucleotide Archive, ENA, under
-BioProject accession: **PRJEB83870**
-Study accession: **ERP167439**

 ## Open Science and Data Availability

 This repository is made openly available in accordance with the open science principles of [UiT – The Arctic University of Norway](https://en.uit.no/) and the Data Management Plan established for this PhD project.